kevinroberts/linkblab/README.md

 - Putting "NSFW" in some subblabs automatically (toggle in blab settings?).
 - alt.
 Name for karma -- cred?
-- Implement recent viewed links functionality for sidebar
 - Implement User Profile Page
 - User page actions

 To Change for Production
 ----------------------

-- Remove all references to linkblab.local
 - check line 17 of decoda.php on live site